 The Honors Committee

-Advises, develops, and recommends all policies, procedures, and regulations concerning Honors at Brookdale to the Dean of Academic Affairs, or to the appropriate Governance committees.
+Advises, develops, and recommends all policies, procedures, and regulations concerning Honors at Brookdale to the Vice President for Learning or to the appropriate Governance committees.

 -Facilitates ongoing College discussion regarding the mission, goals, and objectives of Honors.